nus-cs2103-AY2324S1/ip/README.md

 ### Editing data file

-Smolbrain chatbot data are saved in the computer automatically as a TXT file named `data.txt` in the same directory as your `smolbrain.jar` file.
+Smolbrain chatbot data is saved in the computer automatically as a TXT file named `data.txt` in the same directory as your `smolbrain.jar` file.
 Tasks are encoded in the format `[TYPE][MARKED][PRIORITY_LEVEL][BODY]`.
 * `[TYPE]` refers to the task type: `T` for **Todo**, `D` for **Deadline**, `E` for **Event**.
 * `[MARKED]` refers to marked state of task: `1` for marked, `0` for unmarked.